Old Newcastle East Public School: Description

 The Old Newcastle East Public School is designed in Vernon's typical federation Free Classical adopted school style.
 The building was designed as a substantial school classroom block with a hipped roof dominated by several tall chimneys.
 The bolton Street entrance is marked by a small gable roofed projecting entrance bay which features a stone capped parapet.

 The building is constructed in face brick and features contrasting sandstone trim, abutments and string coursing.
 Original slate roofing material was replaced with tiles c.
 1970.

 Heritage listing

-The Old Newcastle East Public School is of considerable historical, social and townscape significance being reputably the oldest continuously existing school in Australia until its closure.
+The Old Newcastle East Public School is of considerable historical, social and townscape significance being reputably the oldest school building in Australia.
 The substantial Federation Free style designed building is a good example of Vernon's work.
 It is prominently located on a corner site within the centre of Newcastle.

 The Old Newcastle East Public School was listed on the New South Wales State Heritage Register on 2 April 1999.